So unto part 2 of our Melbourne adventures!

 And soon found our next destination, Waffle On.

-From memory they served the most delicious waffles, and my memory was right.
-THEY WERE SOOO GOOD!
 We opted for the Canadienne ($7), being crisp waffle with the most fluffy innards one could ever have!
 It was also topped with a really nice and light maple syrup and massive scoop of vanilla bean ice-cream.
-We loved it!!!

 So we got a Raspberry and Custard Dossant ($5) and Chocolate Mousse Dossant ($5).
 Oh and of course some of those awesome doughnuts, a Salted Caramel Doughnut ($3.50) and Raspberry and Custard Doughnut ($3.50).

 And let me tell you, it the Dossants were beautiful.
 They were light and fluffy, exactly like a croissant but slightly more dense.
-They were perfectly paired with delicious fillings, the smoooth chocolate mousse and the super fresh raspberry and custard.
 Our favourite was definitely the raspberry and custard, I always love those two flavours together :)

 Look at that ooooozy salted caramel :9 yummmos!!

 I got the Mr Burger ($9) which was one epic burger.
-It was packed full of juicy flavour I instantly fell in love with the super duper taasty pink beef pattie and sweet soft buns.
+It was packed full of juicy flavour I really liked their sweet buns and juicy beef..
 The oozing American cheese blended with the mayo and mustard was a real killer combo.
 The chips were thick and crisp and seasoned with plenitful chicken salt.
-Loved everything!!!

 The first dish that came out, and reallly quickly, was the Kingfish Sashimi with Lime, Chilli, Coconut and Thai Basil ($18).
-It was amaaaaazing!!!!!
 The kingfish was soo fresh and the zingy lime and coconut went to well together!
 We looooved this!

 Followed closely by the Crispy Barramundi and Green Apple Salad with Caramelised Pork, Chilli and Lemongrass ($26)!
-I loved the balance of sweet, sour and chilli and the green apple gave the dish a super fresh kick with the beautifully sweet meats to give it intensity ;) yuuuums!!!
+I enjoyed the balance of sweet, sour and chilli and the green apple gave the dish a super fresh kick with the beautifully sweet meats to give it intensity! yuuuums!!!

-The 'Son in Law' Eggs with Chilli Jam ($8) were deeeliicious!!
-So soft and fluffy with ooozy innards..and the chilli jam was the beeest!
+The 'Son in Law' Eggs with Chilli Jam ($8) were so soft and fluffy with ooozy innards..and the chilli jam was the beeest!
 Sooo flavoursome!

 I would have liked it even more if the innards were more ooozy!
-But delicious nevertheless I almost ordered another serve but I decided to wait it out to save room for the other dishes :P
+But delicious nevertheless I almost ordered another serve but I decided to wait it out to save room for the other dishes!

-Next came the dish I had been super excited about, the Caramelised Sticky Pork with Siamese Water Cress & Chilli Vinegar ($26) and ooomeee this was soooo yummy!!
+Next came the Caramelised Sticky Pork with Siamese Water Cress and Chilli Vinegar ($26).
 It was the dish I was looking the most forward to!
 The pork was done perfectly, ever so sticky, sweet and absolutely delicious!
 And lets not forget the crispy skin of melting fat...yuuummmos!!

 The other dish I was most looking forward to was the Twice Cooked Hopkins River Beef Ribs ($29).
 The meat was soooo juicy, falling away effortlessly from the bone and swimming in a sweet and sour prik nahm pla fish sauce, which was quickly soaked up by the tenderness of the beef.
-This was my favourite dish of the night!
+This turned out to be my favourite dish of the night!

 Just look at those oober tender chunks of beef!!!